HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add it to the character.
+ - Add it to the character, fly guy, and spike ball.
  - Update PlayerController as follows (or copy/paste TODO link):